One of the 7 Natural Wonders of the World

 February – March – April – May

-The rain would have normally begun by November and this year we have had rain in the early days of March.
-The rains higher up the Zambezi river as well as local rains, drain into the Zam and this raises the water levels over time and so by February more water is thundering over the precipice.
+Flood Season – February to May with a peak in April.
+The rain would have normally begun by November and this year we have had rain in the last days of March.
+Rains from higher up the Zambezi river as well as local rains, drain into the Zambezi and this raises the water levels over time.
+By February more water is thundering over the precipice.
+This makes for a continual rain shower with mist everywhere, often directed by the breeze, making visibility at times poor .
+You will get wet along with anything else you carry during this time!
+It is a very exhilarating experience!

 Pros to visiting between February and May